Chapter 5:

 2:47 AM

-Next thing he knew, the older man was regaining consciousness, looking at the hood of his vehicle submerged in the embankment running into a deep river!
-Blood dripped from his head, and his legs were in excruciating pain, more than likely broken.
-He sat trapped in the car seat as he failed at desperately unfashioning his seat belt!
+Next thing he knew, the older man was regaining consciousness, with the hood of his vehicle submerged in the embankment running into a deep river!
+Blood dripped from his head, and his legs were in excruciating pain; most likely broken.
+Trapped in the car seat, he failed at desperately trying to unfasten his seat belt!
 “H-Help!
-Someone!!”
-He hollered!
-With the old man slowly realizing the gravitas of the situation, he made for his phone, however it was nowhere to be seen.
-“Shit…” Tugging at his seat belt with all his strength it seemed hopeless as the buckle refused budge, but footsteps approaching caused him to stop.
+Someone!”
+He hollered, with the old man slowly realizing the gravitas of his situation.
+His phone, possibly the only means of rescue was nowhere to be seen.
+“Shit!”
+Tugging at his seat belt with all his strength seemed hopeless as the buckle refused budge, however, footsteps approaching caused the man to freeze.
 “Is someone out there?!
 Help, please!
 I’m stuck!
 Call an ambulance!
 My legs may be broken…!”
-The person came into view and his hopes were immediately dashed.
+The person came into view, and his hopes were immediately dashed.

-In through the broken passenger side window, a small figure peered with their face obscured by a scarf and hood.
-The person said nothing, just simply raised their hand.
+In through the broken passenger side window, a small figure peered with their face obscured by a scarf and hood!
+The person said nothing, simply raising their hand.
 An almost pinkish smoke exuded from the figure’s body, wrapping around the front of the car.
-The vehicle began to move forward, as if the bumper was being tugged! “…” The figure remained quiet; their purple eyes glaring emotionlessly at the man’s horror filled expression.
+The vehicle began to move forward, as if the bumper was being tugged at! “…” The figure remained quiet; their purple eyes glaring emotionlessly at the man’s horror filled expression.

 “What the fuck is going on?!
 Stop!
 Stop!
 Wait, please!”
 He begged while pawing at his seatbelt until the car suddenly halted.

 “…You understand then?
-I have all the power here, you lowlife piece of shit.”
+I have all the power here, you lowlife piece of crude.”

 “What do you want?”